European shares rebound, AMS bid for Osram puts M&A in focus

 The pan-European index STOXX 600 climbed 0.8% and all sub-sectors rose, but trading remained thin as most key markets in Asia were shut for holiday.

-The bidding war for Osram (OSRn.DE) got more intense after Swiss-listed sensor specialist AMS (AMS.S) said it was ready to pay 10% more than Bain Capital and Carlyle (CG.O).
+The bidding war for Osram got more intense after Swiss-listed sensor specialist AMS said it was ready to pay 10% more than Bain Capital and Carlyle.

 Osram shares were up 10%, while AMS shares fell 9%.